THE BENJAMIN A. QUARLES

 Selection Criteria: Though detailed selection criteria will be determined in collaboration with the high schools, the Program will require that the students have:

-Must be a junior or senior, who is committed to attending college;
+Must be a junior who is committed to attending college;

 Interested in Art, English, History, Humanities, and African American culture;

 Achieved an overall grade point average of 2.5 or above;

 Recommended by high advisor/counselor, teacher, or principal;

 Possess a familiarity with computer technology.

 Application Available Here: